Binatik/Binatik/README.md

 # Skills
 ### Imposer

 Layout of simple / medium-sized sites for more than a year.
 Easy work with javaScript for less than a year.
+Bootstrap framework and Sass preprocessor.

 ### Front-end logic